What payment methods can I use? Can I purchase Spine Essential now and upgrade to Professional later?

 and we will investigate the problem immediately.

 Are you running antivirus, Finder "enhancements", or other software that may interfere with Spine?
-For example, Default Folder X causes Spine to hang and Rescue Time
+For example, Default Folder X may cause Spine to hang and Rescue Time

 Are you running software that may interfere with Spine?
 For example, Display Link, Duet Display, Twomon, and other display link programs may crash Spine when maximized.How can I reset Spine to default settings?